Parents sue Fayetteville School District over mask mandate

-FAYETTEVILLE -- Six parents filed a lawsuit Wednesday against the School District to end its requirement students wear masks in schools.
+FAY E T T EV I L L E — Six parents filed a lawsuit Wednesday against the School District to end its mask requirement for students.

 The School Board unanimously voted Oct.
 28 to amend the district’s mask policy to make masks optional beginning Nov.
 15 for students in grades 7-12 and for staff members in those schools and district administrative and support buildings.
 The policy will be amended Dec.
 23 to make masks optional for grades K-6 as well now that vaccines are available to youth ages 5-11.